sashauly/frontend-bootcamp/06/README.md

 ### Exercise 1

-You need to write a small SPA application without using Backend.
-After installing CRA and initializing the project, with it, clean all ‘extra’.
+You need to write a small `SPA` application without using Backend.
+After installing CRA(I'm using `Vite`) and initializing the project, with it, clean all ‘extra’.

 The task is as follows - on the main page there are 2 buttons: